Rubikcuv5/ChatGPT-Bypass/README.md

 # ChatGPT-Bypass

 Simple Scripts that allows you to bypass content filtering.
-This calls the OpenAI autocompletion API for DaVinci-003.
-Click bait-y for CHATGPT, but we won't get into CHATGPT vs DaVinci here.
+This calls the OpenAI autocompletion API for DaVinci-003

 ## Requirements